Termite Treatment Company

 How To Eliminate Termites

 As a homeowner, property owner, or renter, the word termites can be scary.
 Termites are hidden destroyers and require the help of a pest professional like Imperial Pest Prevention.
 Because termites are hidden and most likely unseen, they can unknowingly cause extensive, expensive damage.
 Ignoring symptoms of a possible termite infestation can be detrimental to your home.
 These homeowner tips for preventing termites help reduce some of the probability of a termite encounter in your home.

 Termites love moisture sources.
 They are usually a secondary problem due to the primary problem source being moisture in the first place.
 Locations of leaks like faulty shower pans, AC condensation drip lines not being extended far enough away from the structure, and leaky pipes under the sink.
 Ridding your home of these leaks will cause your home to be less desirable to termites and other insects.

 Seal Up Entry Points

-Choose a gardening substrate other than Mulch
+Choose a gardening substrate other than Mulch.

 Store lumber away from the structure and off the ground.

 Don't hesitate to contact us to set up a Termite WDO inspection or Termite treatment for your property.
 We offer termite inspections and consultations.
 Call today for a service consultant to evaluate your property at no charge.
-Our full range pest control services will ensure your investment is protected (386) 956-9506.
+Our complete pest control services will ensure your investment is protected (386) 956-9506.